TheDon7777/MarketSentimentAI/README.md

     python -m streamlit run main.py
     ```
 4. Streamlit will start a local server and usually open the application automatically in your web browser (typically at `http://localhost:8501`).

-The application will fetch fresh data (or use cached data), perform the analysis, and display the dashboard.
+5. The application will load data and present the **Dashboard** tab by default.
+You can navigate to the **Portfolio** and **Configuration** tabs using the UI.
+Explore the features like On-Demand Analysis, Watchlist, and Portfolio management/analysis.

 ## Future Enhancements 🚀